 Auto insurance quotes don’t change daily but fluctuate over time.
 Many factors contribute to your quote, like credit history, driving record, purchasing a new car, age, and more.
 Prices vary by state.
 As insurance companies assess your background, your quote may shift accordingly.

-When buying car insurance, prioritize the following rather than minor variations in quotes:
+When buying car insurance in California, prioritize the following rather than minor variations in quotes:

-- Does the amount of coverage meet the state minimums?
+- Does the amount of coverage meet the state minimum?

 - Do you need collision and comprehensive insurance?